 "The committee will be chaired by a member of the faculty and membership will include a minimum of five faculty members (including the Chair) and one student representative (voting) from each of the pharmacy classes.
 In addition, two supernumerary faculty members will be named to the committee to serve in the case that a regular faculty member is unable to attend a meeting.
 The Assistant/Associate Dean for Academic Affairs, the Assistant/Associate Dean for Student Affairs, and representatives from the Offices of Academic Support Services and Experiential Education will serve as ex officio.
 The Chair will serve one 2-year term with the possibility of two 2-year sequential terms.
 The new chair must have served on the committee prior to being appointed.
 The committee will appoint a Vice Chair.
-Immediate past chair should stay on committee at least one additional year, when possible.
+The immediate past chair should stay on the committee for at least one additional year, when possible.
 A quorum is defined as a majority of the faculty members appointed to the committee.
-Member attendance by phone/video conference is allowable, except for instances where confidential materials are disseminated.
+Member attendance by phone/video conference is allowable.
+During a meeting in which confidential information is discussed, members on a virtual platform are expected to maintain a confidential setting for the duration of the meeting.
 This committee will be charged with assessing student progress, scholarship, and professionalism.
-It will evaluate information from all appropriate sources concerning each student's progress at least quarterly and decide upon appropriate actions, dispositions and dismissals.
+It will evaluate information from all appropriate sources concerning each student's progress at least quarterly and decide upon appropriate actions, dispositions, and dismissals.
 This committee will make decisions for student honors and awards."

-- B. Responsibilities of the Student Promotions, Evaluation, and Awards Committee (SPEAC) - 1.
-Distribute this document, confirm receipt, and inform students of its availability on InSite, early in the fall quarter. - 2.
+B. Responsibilities of the Student Promotions, Evaluation, and Awards Committee (SPEAC)

+- 1. Distribute this document, confirm receipt, and inform students of its availability on InSite, early in the fall quarter. - 2.
 Use these guidelines as a basis for decisions regarding promotion, graduation, unsatisfactory student performance, probation, and dismissal, and to take action when needed. - 3.
 Review, evaluate, encourage, and facilitate the progress of each student's academic performance and professional development.
 This shall include the student's development of required competencies.
 In particular, SPEAC will be concerned with individual academic performance and professional development.
-As required, SPEAC will: - a) Provide the student with clear, accurate, and prompt feedback concerning their performance. - b) Provide clear procedures to students who are in academic difficulty.

-- 4. Respond to and adjudicate questions that may arise concerning the application of student evaluation criteria and guidelines in specific situations. - 5.
+As required, SPEAC will:

+- a) Provide the student with clear, accurate, and prompt feedback concerning their performance. - b) Provide clear procedures to students who are in academic difficulty. - 4.
+Respond to and adjudicate questions that may arise concerning the application of student evaluation criteria and guidelines in specific situations. - 5.
 Determine the types, numbers, and criteria for awards to recognize students who have achieved outstanding performance. - 6.
 Solicit and select recipients for student honors and awards. - 7.
 Approve candidates for readmission to the pharmacy program. - 8.
-Review this document, and update it if needed, at least every four years. - C. Relationship of SPEAC to the Offices of Academic and Student Affairs - 1.
-The COP Office for Academic Affairs is responsible for collecting data on student performance and conveying information to SPEAC as needed. - 2.
+Review this document, and update it if needed at least every four years.

+C. Relationship of SPEAC to the Offices of Academic and Student Affairs

+- 1. The COP Office for Academic Affairs is responsible for collecting data on student performance and conveying information to SPEAC as needed. - 2.
 The COP Office for Student Affairs is responsible for advising and counseling students and interfacing with faculty and SPEAC on behalf of students. - 3.
 Midway through each academic term, and at the end of each academic term, SPEAC will request from each Course Director a report identifying students who appear to be encountering academic difficulties. - 4.
 Issues or difficulties involving academic or professional performance may be addressed with or without the student present.
 The Chair of SPEAC, in consultation with the COP Offices of Academic and Student Affairs, may require a student to appear in person before SPEAC. - 5.
 Students may be required to meet with either the Office of Student or Academic Affairs following SPEAC meetings.